Hossein1998/arxiv-GCN-TopicClustering/README.md

 ## Overview

-The **Cora GNN Project** leverages Graph Convolutional Networks (GCN) and topic modeling (LDA) to perform node classification and clustering on the Cora dataset.
+The **arxiv GNN Project** leverages Graph Convolutional Networks (GCN) and topic modeling (LDA) to perform node classification and clustering on the arxiv dataset.
 The pipeline includes data preprocessing, embedding generation using Hugging Face's LLaMa models, model training, clustering, evaluation, and visualization.

 ## Features